shopware/shopware/changelog/_unreleased/2023-12-06-ensure-that-script-files-are-only-included-once.md

 author_github: @aragon999
 ---
 # Storefront
-* Make sure that the same scripts are only included once in the storefront
+* Changed that the same javascript files are only included once in the storefront